Hungry Happenings

 • ×

-Pepper Steak Tortilla Cones
+Tortilla Cones

-For dinner last night I used the steak which I stuffed into baked tortilla cones.
-At first glance, this might not look like a simple everyday meal, but I had these Steak and Pepper Tortilla Cones ready to eat in under 30 minutes and my husband was happy to see something new on his plate.
+At first glance, this might not look like a simple everyday meal, but I had these tortilla cones ready to eat in about 30 minutes.

-Steak and Pepper Tortilla Cones makes 5-6
+Steak and Pepper Tortilla Cones make 5-6

-3 burrito style flour tortillas
+3 burrito-style flour tortillas

 egg wash (1 egg, beaten with 1 teaspoon water)